-- Subsequent references should contain the following information: - Surname of the author or editor.
-If no author, "Anonymous" should be used; - Full title of document in double quotation marks; - Title of website in italics. - Note that if none of the information required for subsequent references is available, the full citation must be used for that specific source, including the URL.
+- Abridged references to internet sources should contain the following information: - Surname of the author or editor.
+If no author, "Anonymous" should be used; - o Full title of document in double quotation marks; - Title of website in italics. - Note that if none of the information required for abridged references is available, the full citation must be used for that specific source, including the URL.